 Trying to convince an alcoholic that they need help can feel like hitting your head against a brick wall.
 Many people with AUD are in total denial about their drinking problem.
 It can be quite a challenge to break through the wall of resistance and usher them towards treatment.
 Don’t give up.

-There are some things you can do to prepare for when that hopeful day does arrives that they are open to seeking help and find urgent help for alcoholic:
+There are some things you can do to prepare for when that hopeful day does arrive that they are open to seeking help and find urgent help for alcoholic: